qteatime/kate/docs/source/user/manual/security/philosophy.rst

 an application trying to trick you with a very elaborate copy of what your Kate screen looks like.

-To that end Kate introduces the :doc:`Resource Indicator Band <indicators>`, which we discuss in more details in its specific section.
+To that end Kate introduces the :doc:`Resource Indicator Band <trust>`, which we discuss in more details in its specific section.